More affordable housing coming to Greenville as city leaders look ahead to 2040 Comprehensive Plan

 GREENVILLE, S.C.
-(WSPA) – More affordable housing is making its way to Greenville.
-Monday night City Leaders agreed to allow for future developments in the downtown area.
+(WSPA) – More affordable housing will be making its way to Greenville.
+Monday night city leaders agreed to allow for future developments in the downtown area.

 “We have a workforce that really struggles to find attainable housing,” said Belge.